Iacopo454/Iacopo-Recipes/README.md

 ### Slack Community

-I resolved many issues encountered after searching on Slack in the Code Institute community.
+* I resolved many issues encountered after searching on Slack in the Code Institute community.
+* I managed to solve error using Google and checking with the Tutor support team of Code Institute

-* Code Institute mentor:
+* Code Institute mentor: Adegbenga Adeye

 ### Research: